mckeeh3/akka-typed-java-cluster-aware/README.md

   timers.startTimerAtFixedRate(Tick.Instance, tickInterval);
 ~~~

 On a specified interval, a tick message is sent to this actor instance.
-Each tick message triggers send ping messages to all of the other registered actor instances.
+Each tick message triggers sending ping messages to all of the other registered actor instances.

 ~~~java
 private Behavior<Message> onTick() {